tetrakai1/SoccerManager.jl/README.md

 For the right plot, threshold-acceptance was used to choose ratings without knowledge of the true values (as would be the case when comparing to real-life data).

 The bottom plot shows the algorithm tuning the ratings.
 The target corresponds to baseline variation.
-Upon inspection, it appears the main trouble is with discovering which position is played by the non-starters in the roster.
+Upon inspection, it appears the main trouble is with discovering which position is best played by the non-starters in the roster.
 NB: The game engine does not have a concept of preferred position, but this information would be available for real-life data.
 <table>
   <tr>
     <td align="center">Baseline Variation</td>